Do you know what is the average life expectancy for ferrets?

 Middle-aged ferrets can have pretty bad teeth, especially if ferrets eat low-quality kibble.
 Ferrets that eat raw meat, bones, and organs have better teeth, but they are still yellow, damaged on the tip, etc. Teeth in this age span can be in different colors, from yellow to much darker yellow, even brown.
 There can even happen that a ferret misses a tooth or two.

 You can make sure that your ferret stays healthy by providing him with good living conditions.
-Make sure you know what ferret needs every day and how can you choose the best option for a happy and long life.
+Make sure you know what ferret needs every day and how can you choose the best option for a happy and long life expectancy of ferrets in your home.

 Pick The Right Diet

 Another option is to pick a good ferret kibble.
 A good ferret kibble is grain-free cat kibble.
 That kibble should have a high percentage of animal protein and fat.
 It also should be low in vegetables and fruit to avoid fiber and sugar.
 There should be at least 3 different animal proteins, meaning coming from different animals.
-If you want to know what are the most important things to consider when choosing good kibble, read my post about the best ferret kibble.
+If you want to know what are the most important things to consider when choosing good kibble to prolong a life expectancy for ferrets, read my post about the best ferret kibble.

 Neuter/Spay Your Ferret

-Neutering/spaying should happen around the 9th month, not a couple of weeks.
+Neutering/spaying should happen around the 9th month or later, not a couple of weeks.
 If you do it to your ferret at the wrong age, he can suffer from adrenal disease and some cancers.
 Although most serious illnesses appear when a ferret is already middle-aged, too soon neutered ferrets can experience them earlier, even at one or two years.

 Find A Good Veterinarian